mahmoudsoliman/trip-search-service/README.md

 ```

 ### Docker Compose
-Bring up the API (after building) and Redis cache:
+Build and start the API in a container:
 ```bash
 docker-compose up --build
 ```